Rvvshid04/dictionary-app/README.md

 1. Gamification - Daily "Word of the Day" with streak tracking and Quizzes based on saved words.
 2. Advanced search - by synonyms/ antonyms, category
 3. Accessibility and UX - Keyboard navigation, Screen reader-friendly layout, Adjustable font size and themes (light/ dark).
-4. AI Integration - use GPT to generate example sentences.
+4. AI Integration - a dictionary support chatbot, allow users to test example sentences of a word to see if they understood it correctly.
+AI checks their accuracy and correct application.